 While your messaging is the heart of your strategy, your analytics is the brain – and they need to work together to keep your business alive.
 It’s important to remember that, while the most attractive metrics are obviously conversions (whatever action you want your audience to take that results in money for your business, like making a purchase), marketing works as a funnel.
 That means you need to establish credibility with your clientele before they’re going to be ready to pull out their credit cards.

 Tracking TOFU (top-of-the-funnel) metrics, which promote brand awareness rather than a hard sale, are just as important as tracking conversions.
 An impression today may lead to a purchase a week, a month, even six months from now.

 Divvy up your monthly marketing time and budget allocations by your priority channels.
 While this isn’t necessarily dividing your time and money equally by the number of channels you’ve chosen, you should make sure to spend resources testing your channels, then redistributing based on the tactics that have been successful.

-However, there is no one-size-fits-all when it comes to channel marketing.
-Every business performs slightly differently, which is what makes strategizing both challenging and fun.
+There is no one-size-fits-all when it comes to channel marketing.
+Every business performs slightly differently, which is what makes strategizing, testing, and optimizing both challenging and fun.

 Designate the role of each channel

 While every channel should play a part in helping you reach your marketing goals, each channel has different strengths to contribute to help you get there – like pieces of a puzzle.

 For example, on Facebook it’s more difficult to reach new customers organically (without paying for ads), but when it comes to paid advertising, it’s one of the most widely accepted platforms where consumers are willing to connect with new product and business opportunities.
 On Instagram, consumers tend to be more wary of ads that, well, make them feel like they’re being advertised to, but there’s a stronger potential to reach new people organically, or via contextually relevant ads (ads that are more focused on good content than on sales).